 Bylaw Services Department

-Officers respond to complaints as well as enforce observed infractions.
-Most problems are resolved through voluntary compliance, however, where this does not happen, the appropriate enforcement action is taken according to the Municipality's Complaint and Bylaw Enforcement Policy.
-This could include fines, a prosecution, a court order, or taking direct action.
+Bylaw Services responds to requests.
+Most issues are resolved through voluntary compliance, however, when this does not happen, the appropriate enforcement action is taken according to the Bylaw Services Investigation Policy.

-How to pay a violation notice (parking or other)
+How to pay a Parking Ticket or Violation Notice

-If you choose to dispute a violation notice please fill in the back of the notice and submit it in person or by mail to the address above.
+If you choose to dispute a Violation Notice please fill in the back of the notice and submit it in person or by mail to the address above.
 It must be received within two weeks of the date of issue.

 What to do if you find a dog on Bowen Island